 'A Chaddlewood historian will have an enquiring and questioning mind and a knowledge and understanding of how historical periods affected those that came after them through a real understanding of chronology.
 They will have a deep understanding of the key milestones and features of taught historical periods and how they have influenced us today.'

-Intent: History at Chaddlewood is planned using the NC subject content as assigned to each key stage.
+Intent: History at Chaddlewood is planned using the National Curriculum subject content as assigned to each key stage.
 We then use key knowledge and skill milestones as the basis for the planning of the coverage of the NC history content across all year groups.
 Milestones are differentiated across year groups and key stages and learning activities have been developed collaboratively to ensure effective progression of skills and knowledge.

 Historic enquiry is used to drive the other key milestones in order to develop children’s enquiry and questioning ability.
 This enables them to find things out for themselves without being given answers.